JasonFreeberg/PythonTutorials/Syllabus.md

 ### Instructor: Jason Freeberg

 This quarter's tutorials will be the *best* yet!
 As you can see I've made a complete syllabus, a Jupyter notebook for each tutorial, and laid the [foundation](https://github.com/JasonFreeberg/StreamTweets) for your own personal projects.
 As the title says, we will learn the basics of Python for data science and data analysis.
-That includes OOP, the NumPy, pandas, and scikitlearn modules, feature engineering, and an introduction to machine learning. **Now you might have some questions...**
+That includes OOP, the NumPy, pandas, and scikitlearn modules, feature engineering, and an introduction to machine learning.

+Every class will use a Jupyter notebook to show examples and illustrate new syntax.
+Then I will turn it over to you guys to finish on the exercises at the end of the notebook.
+The labs and corresponding notebooks are designed to *compliment* what you will learn from DataCamp.com.
+To keep things moving each week, I will assume that you have finished last week's homework and are ready for the next set of material. **Now you might have some questions...**

 *Why should I learn Python?* Well...
 - It's a [popular](http://spectrum.ieee.org/static/interactive-the-top-programming-languages-2016) language.